Kubinka (air base)

 Kubinka (Кубинка) is an air base in Moscow Oblast, Russia, located 5 km northwest of Kubinka.
-In close proximity to Moscow, the Kubinka facility showcases the best of the Russian Air Force to the general public.
+In close proximity to Moscow, the Kubinka facility is generally home to the best squadrons of the Russian Aerospace Forces.

 The 82nd aviation detachment (separate) arrived at the base in 1935, joined in 1938 by the 11th and 24th Aviation Regiments.
 Personnel of these units field-tested the advanced Yak-1 and LaGG-3 fighters and defended Moscow during the Second World War.
 After the war, the base became home to the 324th Svirskaya Fighter Aviation Division from November 1945.
 In November 1950, the whole 324th Fighter Aviation Division was redeployed to Korea, and the base was taken over by the 9th Fighter Aviation Division from February 1951.

 Units which have been stationed at Kubinka include: